Residential Tenancies Act 1986

 1. the tenancy is a periodic tenancy and—

-1. on 3 separate occasions within a 90-day period the rent has been at least 5 working days in arrear; and
+1. on 3 separate occasions within a 90-day period an amount of rent has been owing for at least 5 working days after the date on which it was due under the tenancy agreement; and

-1. on each occasion the landlord gave the tenant written notice advising the tenant of the arrear, the dates for which rent was overdue, the amount or amounts of overdue rent, and the tenant’s right to make an application to the Tribunal challenging the notice (see sections 77(1) and 78(1)(a) regarding the Tribunal); and
+1. on each occasion the landlord gave the tenant written notice advising the tenant of the overdue rent, the dates for which rent was overdue, the amount of overdue rent, and the tenant’s right to make an application to the Tribunal challenging the notice (see sections 77(1) and 78(1)(a) regarding the Tribunal); and

 1. each notice stated how many other notices (if any) the landlord had given the tenant under this paragraph in relation to the same tenancy and 90-day period; and